Better Eyesight Without Glasses - What Is the Bates Method?

 Bates Cured his own 'Stone-Hard Presbyopia'

-In his 1920s book, Better Eyesight Without Glasses, Dr. Bates writes about his own eyesight improvement.
+In his 1920s book, Better Eyesight Without Glasses, Dr. Bates writes about his own eyesight condition and improvement.
 He had been told by various eye specialists that his lens was "as hard as a stone" and that "no one can do anything for you."
 Through studying his own case intensively, and finding a way to not strain his eyes when wanting to read, he regained an accommodative range of 14 inches.
 That is the ability to focus on objects between 4 and 18 inches from the eyes.
 With repeated practice, Bates was no longer suffering from presbyopic blur.

 Dr. Bates went on to formulate a new set of theories about eyesight, and he developed a series of eye exercises that later became known as "The Bates Method, Better Eyesight Without Glasses" to help people improve their sight.